Helping a friend

 • They are typically sad and focus on the negatives.

-• They are spending more time alone and are isolating themselves.
+• They are spending more time alone, isolating themselves, or avoiding social activities.

 When reaching out, you should:

-• Listen actively and don’t jump to problem-solving.
+• Listen actively and with patience.
+Don’t jump to problem-solving.

 • Respond with empathy and validate their feelings.
 They are not alone and you are there for them.